curv3d/curv/docs/Language.rst

 -------------
 Curv programs are debugged by inserting ``print`` statements and other actions.

-An action is a phrase that has a debug-related side effect, but which does not compute a value.
+An action is a phrase that has a debug-related side effect.
+Unlike an expression, an action does not compute a value.

 ``do action in phrase``
   Execute the ``action``, then evaluate the ``phrase``.